 1. Porcupine Tree – The Sky Moves Sideways (1995)

 The Sky Moves Sideways is a sonic journey that will keep your ears intently listening for what’s waiting around the next corner.
-The opening track titled “The Sky Moves Sideways Phase 1” has a play time of over 18 minutes.
-Despite it’s longer duration, there’s enough going on in this track to keep your ears happily entertained until it drifts lazily into the next track.
+The opening track titled “The Sky Moves Sideways Phase 1” has a playtime of over 18 minutes.
+Despite it’s a longer duration, there’s enough going on in this track to keep your ears happily entertained until it drifts lazily into the next track.

 The Sky Moves Sideways is an enjoyable listen if you’re a fan of setting aside some time to listen to a record from start to finish.
 Allowing the waves of audio to grab the wheel of your mind and steer the ship towards an unknown destination is an essential part of digesting the musical spread here.

 Stand out tracks include: “The Sky Moves Sideways Phase 1”, “Dislocated”, “Stars Die”, and “The Moon Touches Your Shoulder”.

 2. Hallucinogen – In Dub mixed by Ott (2002)

 In Dub mixed by Ott is a collection of psychedelic dub tracks remixed by Ott who is extremely well-versed in the genre.
 He is a record producer that has worked with Shpongle, The Orb, and many others (which should give you a pretty good idea of what to expect).